Staff Data Analyst (Accounting)

 Preferred

-• Familiarity with accounting processes (GAAP, revenue recognition, reconciliation).
+• Familiarity with GAAP, revenue recognition, and financial close processes

 Why you’ll love it here